aws/awsui-documentation/components/app-layout.md

 ### breadcrumbs

-> Breadcrumbs should be defined within this slot in order to benefit from the
+> Use this slot to add the [breadcrumb group component](breadcrumb-group.md) to the app layout.
-> responsive breadcrumb pattern.